tsertkov/tpl-aws-website/README.md

 # tpl-aws-website

-> [!IMPORTANT]
-> Template monorepo with a AWS-hosted static website infrastructure and automations.
+Template monorepo with an AWS-hosted static website infrastructure and CI/CD automations.

 ## Monorepo sub-projects